-- 6. This Instrument does not apply to the following counterparties: - (a) the government of Canada, the government of a jurisdiction of Canada or the government of a foreign jurisdiction; - (b) a crown corporation for which the government of the jurisdiction where the crown corporation was constituted is liable for all or substantially all the liabilities; - (c) a person or company wholly owned by one or more governments referred to in paragraph (a) if the government or governments are liable for all or substantially all the liabilities of the person or company; - (d) the Bank of Canada or a central bank of a foreign jurisdiction; - (e) the Bank for International Settlements: - (f) the International Monetary Fund.
+- 6. This Instrument does not apply to a counterparty in respect of a mandatory clearable derivative if any counterparty to the mandatory clearable derivative is one of the following counterparties: - (a) the government of Canada, the government of a jurisdiction of Canada or the government of a foreign jurisdiction; - (b) a crown corporation for which the government of the jurisdiction where the crown corporation was constituted is liable for all or substantially all the liabilities; - (c) a person or company wholly owned by one or more governments referred to in paragraph (a) if the government or governments are liable for all or substantially all the liabilities of the person or company; - (d) the Bank of Canada or a central bank of a foreign jurisdiction; - (e) the Bank for International Settlements; - (f) the International Monetary Fund.